-How were the plenary sessions and workshops selected?
+How are the plenary sessions and workshops selected?

-The 2017 Honor-Shame Conference will include interactive plenary sessions, workshops, and collaboration sessions.
-The plenary sessions and workshops have been selected through the networking efforts of the conference Resource Team.
+The 2020 Honor-Shame Conference will include interactive plenary sessions, workshops, and networking sessions.
+The plenary sessions and workshops are selected through the networking efforts of the conference Resource Team.

-- Plenaries: Six plenary session presenters have been identified (see Plenary sessions page).
+- Plenaries: Seven plenary session presenters have been identified (see Plenary sessions page).
 No other plenary sessions will be offered at the conference.

-- Workshops: The conference will include 28 workshops (see the Workshops page).
+- Workshops: The conference will include up to 28 workshops (see the Workshops page).

 Will the Honor-Shame Network provide a letter of invitation to a non-Western leader in order for him or her to obtain a visa to enter the United States?